ItsRoyScott/Lite/README.md

 - Action mappings for input: "Jump" maps to VK_SPACE, etc.

-- Separate thread or threadpool for Physics.
+- Separate thread or threadpool for physics.

 # Topics